New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: Bilipschitz invariant nice dimensions

-Alex Rutar asked whether the Assouad dimension is the greatest dimension on compact sets for which (*) holds.
-Before we prove the affirmative answer in $\R$ and some positive results in higher dimensions, we give a simple example showing that in this form the answer is negative in $\R^n$ for every $n>1$.
+Alex Rutar asked whether the Assouad dimension is the greatest dimension on compact sets for which $(\star)$ holds.
+Before proving an affirmative answer in $\R$ and some positive results in higher dimensions, we give a simple example showing that in this form the answer is negative in $\R^n$ for every $n>1$.